 Don’t have a car in SF?
 Then just ride over to Sausalito on the ferry; how awesome is that?
 By the way, I would recommend not driving a car into San Francisco for several reasons:

 1. The parking prices alone are reason enough.
 Plan on at least $50/night at hotels.

-3. The public transportation system is fabulous, plus, don’t you want to ride on a cable car?
+3. The public transportation system is fabulous, and don’t you want to ride on a cable car?

 There was one shop in particular that caught my eye, called Venice Gourmet, which sold lots of gourmet food, kitchen tools, gifts and even loads of British candy!
 Alas, their prices were quite high, so I only came out with a few bags of dried lupini beans.

-That night we decided to go to North Beach, which is San Francisco’s “Little Italy”, and went back to a restaurant we’d been to last year.
+That night we decided to go to North Beach, which is San Francisco’s “Little Italy”.
+We went back to a restaurant we’d been to last year.
 (Update: the restaurant is closed so I’m adding a new favorite restaurant).

 The next morning, Denisa and I went out for a little shopping and had a chocolate croissant from…

 Now, I could do an entire post on Boudin Bakery.
 They’re famous for their fabulous sourdough bread which they have been making since 1849 (okay, Europeans, for example, may “pooh-pooh” this, but in the US that’s a long time!)
 I absolutely adore their clam chowder served in a sourdough bread bowl!